dineshkummarc/Picturo2.0/README.md

 Thumbnail will be be automagically created in a folder matching the size of the thumbnail !

 ### Other themes
-I plan to release some others theme later, but if your want to create your own I recommend to check the default theme and use Twig template for easy theming.
+I plan to release some others theme later, but if your want to create your own I recommend to check the default theme and use [Twig template](https://twig.symfony.com/doc/3.x/templates.html#template-inheritance) for easy theming.
 And please, show me your theme if you want to share it.

 ### Contribute
 Help make Picturo better by checking out the GitHub repoistory and submitting pull requests.
 If you find a bug please report it on the [Issue page](https://github.com/dineshkummarc/Picturo/issues).

-## So Far Developers Credit:-
+## Developers Credit:-
 1. Creator -> https://github.com/jbleuzen
 2. Modifications -> https://github.com/jerrywham
 3. Modifications -> https://github.com/dineshkummarc